wikimedia/fresh/README.md

 With Fresh installed, navigate your terminal to a project directory in which you might need to run commands like `npm install` or `npm test`.
-Before you run such commands, run `fresh-node` to enter a Fresh environment.
+Before you run such commands, use `fresh-node` to enter a Fresh environment.

 ```
-you@precious.local:~$ cd dev/oojs
+you@precious.local:~$ cd myproject/
-you@precious.local:oojs$ fresh-node
+you@precious.local:myproject$ fresh-node

-# fresh: 19.09.0
+# fresh: 19.09.1
-# image: docker-registry.wikimedia.org/…/node10-test-browser…
+# image: docker-registry.wikimedia.org/…/node10-test-browser:…
-# os: Debian Linux 9 (Stretch)
+# software: Debian Linux 9 Stretch
-# software: Node.js 10.… (npm 6.…)
+#           Node.js 10 (npm 6)
 #           Chromium …
 #           Mozilla Firefox …
-#           JSDuck 5.… (Ruby 2.3.3)
+#           JSDuck 5 (Ruby 2.3)
-# mount: /oojs ➟ /Users/you/Dev/oojs
+# mount: /myproject ➟ /Users/you/myproject (read-write)

 🌱  Fresh!

-nobody@76010858c836:/oojs$
+nobody@76010858c836:/myproject$
 ```

-You can now execute commands such as `npm install`, `npm test` and other `npm run` commands.
+You can now execute commands such as `npm install`, `npm test`, and other `npm run` commands.

 ## How does it work